Find Trade Colleges

 Repairing: Repairing machines or systems using the needed tools.

-In 2016, there was an estimated number of 26,600 jobs in the United States for Hand Grinding and Polishing Worker.
+There were about 26,600 jobs for Hand Grinding and Polishing Worker in 2016 (in the United States).
 There is little to no growth in job opportunities for Hand Grinding and Polishing Worker.
-There will be an estimated 2,100 positions for Hand Grinding & Polishing Worker per year.
+The BLS estimates 2,100 yearly job openings in this field.

 undefined